alekhyaku/alekhyaku/README.md

 ### Hello, I am Alekhya 👋

-My name is Alekhya Kuchimanchi, I am currently a sophomore undergraduate student at the University of Texas at Austin studying computer science.
+My name is Alekhya Kuchimanchi, and I am currently a sophomore undergraduate student at the University of Texas at Austin studying computer science.
 I do research at UT Austin with the Learning Agents Research Group and currently I am working on a project called Spot making Social Body Language.
 I am also a peer mentor for the Autonomous Robotics Freshman Research Inititiative stream.
 I have experience working with Boston Dynamics' Spot, Microsoft's Azure Kinect camera, and a simulated Darwin-OP.

 <!--